xapi-project/sm/README.md

 [![Coverage Status](https://coveralls.io/repos/xapi-project/sm/badge.png?branch=master)](https://coveralls.io/r/xapi-project/sm?branch=master)

-This repository contains the code which forms the Storage Management layer for XenSever.
+This repository contains the code which forms the Storage Management layer for XenServer.
 It consists of a series of "plug-ins" to xapi (the Xen management layer) which are written primarily in python.